polterguy/hyper-core/README.md

 ### Select operation

-The select operation takes the following optional parameters as HTTP GET parameters.
+The select operation takes the following optional parameters as HTTP query parameters.
 Notice, all _"special parameter types"_, such as columns, requires square brackets surrounding their names.
 This is a conscious choice, to eliminate that these parameters are _clashing_ with your generic column _"where"_ declarations.